 5. Write subheadings and expand

 The last step in developing an outline is writing subheadings and expanding on those ideas.

 So, focus on elaborating on those ideas and making them more specific such that this whole process of outlining is of help to you when you’re actually writing the paper.

 Write a College Research Paper Outline: The Takeaway

 By the end of the outlining process, you will be left with a full-fledged outline that you can refer to while writing the research paper.

-If you’re someone who’s never spent time on creating an outline, we urge you to try it once and you’re sure to see a huge difference in the final outcome.
-Not only does it give you greater clarity but it also makes you stress less and write your paper with complete peace of mind.
+If you’re someone who’s never spent time creating an outline, we urge you to try it once, and you’re sure to see a huge difference in the final outcome.
+Not only does it give you greater clarity, but it also makes you stress less and write your paper with complete peace of mind.

-Considering how time-consuming essay writing is, we at Writers Per Hour are here to help you write high-quality essays written from scratch.
-From developing outlines to writing the entire paper -- our expert research paper writers are just an email away.
+Considering how time-consuming essay writing is, we at Writers Per Hour are here to help you write high-quality college papers from scratch.
+From developing outlines to writing the entire paper - our expert research paper writers are just an email away.